Magellan Magellan

 Bachelor Courses in English

 Business.
-Arts & Sciences and Education may be possible upon request prior to the application deadline.
 You must enroll in 12-15 credit hours, which represents 4-5 courses, each meeting 3 hours per week; you may not enroll in more than 15 credit hours.
 For class schedule information, click here.

-Note: exchanges within the nursing/healthcare department are not possible.
+Note: Non-business classes may be possible; however, enrollment within the nursing/healthcare department is never possible.

 Note: Visa regulations restrict enrollment in online-courses.